bugjam/hass-isolarcloud/README.md

 2. Create a new app
 3. Enable the "Authorize with OAuth2.0" setting and enter this Redirect URI: `https://bounce.e-dreams.dk/isolarcloud/` (See explanation below)
 4. Wait for Sungrow to approve your app
-5. When the app is approved, you can find the needed configuration details in the devloper portal
+5. When the app is approved, you can find the needed configuration details in the developer portal

 ## Installation